softvisio/templates/app-vue/README.md

 -   All dependencies should be added as **development** dependencies.

+-   Always try to use `async` / `await` syntax, do not use callbacks or `Promise.then()` wherever it is possible.
+Your code should have linear structure.

 # API

 API class instance is accessible from the views and the stores objects as `this.$api` property.
 Example: